Skip to content

 However, anything beyond these superficial tasks crosses into licensed plumbing territory.
 Installing a new faucet, repairing a leak, replacing toilet components that involve water connections, working on water heaters, or any drain work all require a licensed professional.
 The line can be confusing for homeowners, which is why many choose to work directly with licensed plumbers to ensure compliance and quality.

-The Risks of Hiring Unlicensed Plumbers in Oklahoma
+What Are the Risks of Hiring an Unlicensed Plumber in Oklahoma?

 When homeowners hire unlicensed individuals for plumbing work in Oklahoma, they expose themselves to significant risks.
 First, insurance companies may deny claims for water damage caused by unlicensed work.
 Second, unlicensed plumbing can violate local building codes, creating problems during home sales or inspections.
 Third, faulty plumbing work can lead to contaminated water supplies, sewer gas intrusion, or flooding—all serious health and safety hazards.